 - Occipital neuralgia is a “headache” pain.

-- Occipital neuralgia is not a “headache” pain but a nerve related pain.
+- Occipital neuralgia is not a “headache” pain but a nerve-related pain.

 - Occipital neuralgia and migraine headaches share the same symptoms.

-- As we documented in our research that appeared in the journal Practical Pain Management (2) These include numerous risk factors, often labeled “triggers,” may result in a migraine-eliciting environment.
-These include skipped meals, sleep deprivation, hormonal changes, alcohol consumption and acute stress, among others.
-Individuals may also report pain sensations in areas innervated by the trigeminal system—notably nasal and neck regions, which can then lead to misdiagnosis of sinus or tension headache.
+- Occipital neuralgia and migraines require different treatments as one is nerve pain and one is “chemical” related imbalances caused by many problems.
+In our peer-reviewed published research, we documented in the journal Practical Pain Management (5) numerous risk factors, often labeled “triggers,” that may result in a migraine-eliciting environment.
+These include skipped meals, sleep deprivation, hormonal changes, alcohol consumption, and acute stress, among others.
+Individuals may also report pain sensations in areas innervated by the trigeminal system—notably nasal and neck regions, which can then lead to misdiagnosis of sinus or tension headaches.

 Your doctor may think you have Occipital neuralgia because your migraine medications are not working